ansys/pyansys-dev-guide/doc/source/how-to/documenting.rst

 Adding a new standalone example consists of placing it in an applicable subdirectory in the ``examples`` directory.
-If none of the existing directories match the category of your example, create a subdirectory with a ``README.txt`` file describing the new category.
+If none of the existing directories match the category of your example, create a subdirectory with a ``README.txt`` file describing the new category

 Here is an example of what the structure for a PyAnsys library typically looks like:

 .. code-block:: text